oliver-cooke/pyTicTacToe/README.md

 -----------------------------------------------------
 #todo
 make the script more complex
-  *complete a moveset at anypoint during
+1.complete a moveset at anypoint during